 The calculation of the order/quote value depends on the type of the market.
 For cash markets, the order/quote value is calculated as the total order quantity multiplied by the limit price for buy limit orders and as the total order quantity multiplied by the last traded price for market orders and sell limit orders.
 Stop orders are validated based on their trigger price.
+One Cancels The Other orders are validated based on their trigger price.
 One Cancels The Other orders are validated based on their limit price.
 Note that the MOV for cash markets is stored in exchange currency, i.e. in case of orders in a foreign currency instrument, the respective exchange rate is taken into account.
-For derivative markets, the order/quote value is calculated in steps, where the first step is the multiplication of price and quantity, the same as for cash markets.
+For derivatives markets, the order/quote value is calculated in steps, where the first step is the multiplication of price and quantity, the same as for cash markets.
 In a second step, the final order/quote value is calculated from the absolute value of the result form step 1 multiplied with the contract value of the concerned instrument.
 For specific types of complex instruments and preliminary trade products additional rules apply.
 For products with currencies different from Euro, the exchange rate is considered in the order value calculation.

-22.1.12 Maximum Order Quantity
+23.1.12 Maximum Order Quantity